-Our study also showed that in 2013 the pro-ecology coalition included three major industry associations (AEE, Swissolar and Swisscleantech).
+A second, related explanation is about changes in the actor basis.
+Our study showed that in 2013 the pro-ecology coalition included three major industry associations (AEE, Swissolar and Swisscleantech).
 This coalition, in other words, is not just constituted by left-wing parties and environmentalists but also accommodates for a new type of industry actors.
-There is a range of industries such as clean-tech, energy efficiency, energy services, solar, wind etc. whose members expect to benefit from the ongoing energy transition, which is why they are in favor of stringent transition policies.
-We interpret this as an indication that the underlying actor basis shifts as socio-technical change unfolds.
-Again, the energy transition is not just a struggle of environmental and economic interests but of emerging vs. established industries, and who will win or lose.
+There is a range of industries such as clean-tech, energy efficiency, energy services, solar or wind whose members expect to benefit from the ongoing energy transition, which is why they are in favor of stringent transition policies.
+As a consequence, the underlying actor basis shifts both in the policy system and in the newly emerging sociotechnical system (cf. Figure 1).
+Meanwhile, the energy transition has become not just a struggle of environmental vs. economic interests but of emerging vs. established industries, and who will win or lose.